-Dr. Zeljka Doljanin is the Managing Director of the Writing Centre.
+Dr Zeljka Doljanin is the Managing Director of the Writing Centre.
 She completed her PhD in 2012.
 She has tutored and lectured on a variety of courses in the School of English, UCD.
-Her interests lie in the areas of contemporary Irish literature, academic writing, language acquisition and translation.
+Her interests lie in the areas of contemporary Irish literature, academic writing, language acquisition, and translation.
 Zeljka enjoys working with students across different disciplines and from different backgrounds.
-She is interested in helping students learn how to develop, process and clarify ideas through writing, how to hone their critical writing skills, and how to articulate their meaning to others with clarity, precision and focus.
+She is interested in helping students learn how to develop, process, and clarify ideas through writing, how to hone their critical writing skills, and how to articulate their meaning to others with clarity, precision, and focus.

-Dr. David McKinney was awarded his PhD from University College Dublin in 2017.
+Dr David McKinney was awarded his PhD from University College Dublin in 2017.
 His research interests include the work of Samuel Beckett and the contemporary Irish novel.
 He teaches undergraduates across numerous courses in the School of English, Drama and Film.
 He is especially interested in helping students establish the differences between descriptive and academic writing, and is focused on helping students create strong thesis statements.

-Dr. Audrey McNamara completed her PhD in 2013.
+Dr Audrey McNamara completed her PhD in 2013.
 Her research focused on George Bernard Shaw and her interests include Irish Studies and Drama studies.
 She is a lecturer in Academic Writing in Practice for the Humanities and is coordinator for College Writing for the Science study abroad programme.
 She is currently co-coordinating and delivering a writing module for Science postgraduate students.
 Audrey is the external examiner for Sligo IT's Research and Writing module.

-Leanne Waters is a final year PhD student in the UCD School of English, Drama and Film.
+Dr Leanne Waters completed her PhD in 2019 in the School of English, Drama and Film, UCD.
 Her research interests include the nineteenth-century novel, religious studies, Victorian melodrama, and illegitimate theatre more generally.
 She has four years' experience in the publishing industry, working in both fiction and non-fiction, and she published her own memoir in 2011.
 She has also worked extensively in Irish media, including print, radio and television.
 She is particularly interested in helping students improve their writing at the sentence level, and achieve greater clarity by understanding the importance of proper grammar, punctuation, and sentence structure.